 A spectacular accent tree with an upright oval growth habit; racemes of white flowers in spring, followed by small, glossy black cherries in late summer; yellow fall colour, and reddish-bronze bark, very showy in winter; resistant to frost cracking

 Ming Cherry features showy racemes of fragrant white flowers hanging below the branches in mid spring.
-It has emerald green foliage throughout the season.
+It has emerald green deciduous foliage.
 The pointy leaves turn an outstanding yellow in the fall.
-The fruit is not ornamentally significant.
-The peeling indian red bark is extremely showy and adds significant winter interest.
+The peeling antique red bark is extremely showy and adds significant winter interest.

 Ming Cherry is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.